-The RACI matrix or RACI chart is used in order to have a good overview of a (complex) project of the various members of the project and their individual responsibilities.
+The RACI Matrix or RACI chart can be used to have good insight into the various participants of the project and their individual responsibilities during a (complex) project.

-The RACI matrix is also known as VERI matrix, Responsibility Assignment Matrix (RAM) or Linear Responsibility Chart (LRC).
+The RACI Matrix is also referred to as Responsibility Assignment Matrix (RAM) or Linear Responsibility Chart (LRC).

 What is RACI?

 The RACI Matrix has a fixed design, with the names of functional roles on the horizontal axis and the various tasks, activities, the achievements to be delivered and responsibilities on the vertical axis.
 We must distinguish between a functional role and individual people.

 A functional role is a description of a wide range of tasks or deliverables.
 Such a role can be carried out by multiple people.
 Conversely, an individual person may fulfil various different roles.

 For instance, ten employees can fulfil the role of project manager within an organisation, and a single individual can fulfil the role of project manager and business analyst.
 RACI is an acronym of four important characteristics involved in a project: